bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/ionic-cordova-code-signing.md

 - cordova
 - code-signing
 - files
-summary: Naturally, Bitrise supports iOS applications built with either Ionic or Cordova.
+description: Naturally, Bitrise supports iOS applications built with either Ionic or Cordova.
   However, the code signing process is slightly different compared to a "native" Xcode project.
 redirect_from: []